tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 - For each `N` meter, a keyframe will be saved, which is used for calibration and for mapping.
 - If the distance between the last frame and the current pointcloud is more than the `D` meters, the pointcloud will be saved as a frame, which is used to complement keyframes.
-- The pointcloud used as a reference during mapping consists of the last `K` mapping keyframes.
-Whenever there is a new keyframe, the reference pointcloud is recomputed.

 #### Step 2: Calibration data preparation (using calibration lidars)